Runaway Train (film): Plot

-The dispatchers divert the runaway onto a dead-end branch line after determining it is only five minutes away from a head-on collision with a passenger train.
-Further ahead the train has a tight curve near a chemical plant.
-Barstow agrees they must crash it, thus condemning all three on board to death, rather than risking a chemical explosion.
-Ranken forces Barstow to help him reach the train via helicopter.
-Manny tries forcing Buck into a suicidal scramble around the outside of the second engine's nose.
-Sara's intervention on Buck's behalf results in an armed face-off.
+Further ahead the train's present route is a tight curve near a chemical plant.
+Realizing the train would derail at the curve causing a major environmental disaster, the dispatchers divert the runaway onto a dead-end branch line, thus condemning all three on board to death, rather than risking a chemical explosion.
+Manny tries forcing Buck into a suicidal scramble around the second engine's frozen nose.
+Sara's intervention on Buck's behalf results in an armed face-off between the convicts.
 Emotionally broken, all three slump into depression.
-Ranken's accomplice is lowered from a helicopter to the lead engine, but falls under the train after smashing through its windscreen.
+Ranken arrives in a helicopter and his accomplice is lowered towards the lead engine, but falls through the second engine's windscreen, and then under the train.

-Spurred on by the appearance of his arch-enemy with an absolute resolve to not be returned to prison, Manny makes a perilous leap to the lead engine.
-He barely makes it, severely crushing his hand.
-Ranken boards the locomotive from the helicopter; Manny ambushes and handcuffs him inside the lead engine.
-Ranken orders Manny to stop the train before it crashes, but Manny has chosen to die rather than be recaptured.
-When reminded of Buck and Sara in the second engine, Manny uncouples the lead engine from the rest of the train.
-He waves goodbye without a word (ignoring Buck's screaming pleas to shut down the lead engine), and climbs onto the roof in the freezing snow, with his arms stretched out, accepting his inevitable fate.
-Buck and Manny's fellow inmates quietly mourn in their cells as the lone engine vanishes into the storm.
-The film closes with an on-screen quote from William Shakespeare's Richard III:
+Spurred on by the appearance of his archenemy with a resolve to not be returned to prison, Manny makes a perilous leap to the lead engine.
+He falls off the train but grabs onto the coupling to prevent himself from slipping off it.
+While attempting to reboard, the knuckle shifts, crushing his injured hand.
+Ranken boards the locomotive from the helicopter; Manny handcuffs him inside the lead engine after brutally beating him.
+Realizing what Manny intends to do, the frightened Ranken furiously demands Manny to stop the train before it crashes; but Manny has chosen to die (and take Ranken to his death with him) rather than be recaptured.
+When reminded of Buck and Sara in the second engine, Manny uncouples the lead engine from the rest of the train, which makes the latter shut down and come to a stop.
+He waves goodbye (ignoring Buck's screaming pleas to shut down the lead engine) and climbs onto the roof in the freezing snow, with his arms stretched out, embracing his impending death.
+Buck and Manny's fellow inmates mourn in their cells as the lone engine vanishes into the storm, towards its inevitable fate.

+The film ends with a quote from Shakespeare's Richard III: "No beast so fierce but knows some touch of pity.
+But I know none, and therefore am no beast".